BBQ safety: top tips for pet owners

 Follow these simple tips to make sure your barbeque is fun for everyone – including our four-legged friends!

 1. Skip the scraps

 Is your dog a master of puppy dog eyes?
-Don’t give in!
-Barbeque scraps can upset your pet’s stomach and undercooked or fatty foods could give them a nasty dose of diarrhoea.
+Don't give in!
+Barbeque scraps can upset your pet's stomach and undercooked or fatty foods can make them very poorly.
+Don't forget that bones can be really harmful for your dog, especially when cooked.
+We'd never recommend giving them bones from the barbeque.
 Try giving them a healthy chew to chomp on or a fun toy to play with instead.
 It will keep them occupied while you enjoy your food in peace.

 2. Bin it

 If you don’t keep a close eye on them, pets can easily get hold of something they shouldn’t.
 A big problem at barbeques is pets eating things like kebab skewers or the core from a corn on the cob.
 These can cause serious and potentially life-threatening problems, such as gut blockages and injuries for dogs and cats.